+Teachers of the Discipline of Authentic Movement are trained in psychotherapy or body-based healing practices.
 Even when Authentic Movement is not practiced as a form of psychotherapy as such, it is naturally healing, and therapeutic work does occur.
-The teacher not only teaches the basic form of Authentic Movement's mover and witness, but also takes responsibility for setting the guidelines that help create a psychologically safe space.
+The teacher not only teaches the basic form of mover and witness, but also takes responsibility for setting the guidelines that help create a psychologically safe space.
 The new mover also assumes responsibility for taking care of herself and not hurting anyone else.
 As her internal witness develops, she also participates in holding the safety of the space.